Key Facts & Summary

 In general, the manor was the dwelling of a feudal lord, and if the lord was the owner of several manors, he only inhabited it occasionally.
 Sometimes an administrator or seneschal was appointed to control and manage the stately property.
 The ordinary administration was delegated to a bailiff or a reeve.

-Although they were not always equipped with mighty fortifications as in a castle, many manors were in any case fortified at least in part: they were enclosed within walls or surrounded by a moat surmounted by a drawbridge.
+Although they were not always equipped with mighty fortifications, as in a castle, many manors were fortified at least in part: they were enclosed within walls or surrounded by a moat surmounted by a drawbridge.
 Near or inside the manor, there was often a farm, warehouses, and other buildings that needed maintenance (such as stables, etc.).
-In order to defend themselves against possible thieves and raiders, manors were often equipped with small porters and towers.
+To defend themselves against possible thieves and raiders, manors were often equipped with small porters and towers.
 However, they were not equipped with large towers or high facades that could withstand a siege.
-The main feature of the manor was its great hall, to which apartments were annexed after the disappearance of the feudal wars (which allowed a more peaceful family life within the building).
+The main feature of the manor was its great hall, to which apartments were annexed after the disappearance of the feudal wars (which allowed for more peaceful family life within the building).

-From the beginning of the XVI century, the manors and small castles began to acquire the characteristics and the comforts of the country residences of the gentlemen.
-These transformations of the late XVI century gave rise to the birth of small Renaissance castles in France, and the Elizabethan and Jacobite style country mansion in England.
+From the beginning of the 16th century, the manors and small castles began to acquire the characteristics and the comforts of the country residences of the gentlemen.
+These transformations of the late 16th century gave rise to the birth of small Renaissance castles in France, and the Elizabethan and Jacobite style country mansion in England.
 In the Middle Ages, the manor was the most elementary territorial organisation of the feudal system in Western Europe.
-The Lord of the Manor was in fact invested with juridical and economic power and derived its sustenance – and power – from the properties it possessed and from the compulsory contributions imposed by law to the peasant population placed under its jurisdiction.
-These contributions are known as corvées and were paid either through carrying out free work, by giving of goods, or, more rarely, by offering money.
+The Lord of the Manor was invested with juridical and economic power and derived its sustenance – and power – from the properties it possessed and from the compulsory contributions imposed by law on the peasant population under its jurisdiction.
+These contributions are known as corvées and were paid either through carrying out free work, by giving goods, or, more rarely, by offering money.

 In England, there are several manors.
 The Gainsborough Old Hall is one of them: it is one of the most well-preserved medieval manor houses in England and is over 500 years old.